Managing Packages¶

 subprojects/packagecache/ so Meson can build offline.

-If the package is already installed (a .wrap file exists in subprojects/),
+If the package is already installed and already declared directly, Collider

-Collider exits with an error rather than redoing work.
-Pass --force to
+exits with an error rather than redoing work.
+Pass --force to reinstall:

 Collider also resolves transitive dependencies automatically.
 When the